megu-sugizaki/tips_for_J_life/README.md

 I have been having many opportunities to interact with the people from overseas through my university period till now.
 I have heard quite a few opinions that the people from overseas, especially those who are not fluent in Japanese are likely to feel isolated for having a language barrier, feel hard to make friends and have fun.
 Even for the people who have lived here for a long time, sometimes have difficulty and confused for not knowing the unspoken Japanese rules.
-Hearing those situations of people from overseas living in Japan, I would like to help building an "inclusive society" for them and be a help to solve their problems and isolated feelings.
+Hearing those situations of people from overseas living in Japan, I would like to help building an "inclusive society" for them and be a help to solve their problems and isolated feelings, also to promote Japan side about what could be improved.
 ​
 ### Targeted users
 - People from overseas who have troubles living in Japan